Chouara Tannery: Pollution and health concerns

 Tannery workers washing skins in the Oued Bou Khareb (photo from 2006; before recent renovations to the area).

-Tanneries have historically always been treated as polluting areas due to the waste runoff and the strong smells that they create.
+Tanneries have historically always been treated as polluting due to the waste runoff and the strong smells they create.
 Since the 19th century the tanneries have made extensive use of chromium in order to aid the tanning process.
-Certain types of chromium are toxic and the tanneries also produce various other organic wastes, which has resulted in large amounts of pollution contaminating the soil and the rivers downstream from them.
-Tannery workers and other locals have long complained of adverse health effects, with the most serious cases leading to cancer and early deaths.
+Certain types of chromium are toxic and the tanneries produce various other organic waste, which has resulted in large amounts of pollution contaminating the soil and the rivers downstream.
+Tannery workers and other locals have long complained of adverse health effects, with the most serious cases leading to cancer and early death.
 In the 21st century a widescale project led by Aziza Chaouni was launched to rehabilitate the Fez River by improving its urban environment and attempting to control the amount of pollution.
 At one point the project had proposed to end or curtail the operations of the Chouara Tannery and relocate the tanning industry to another location where its pollution could be managed more safely, while the tanneries themselves would be converted to a different economic model or potentially reused as a public space.
 In the end, however, the tanneries were restored and left in place.